Evangelische Arbeitsgemeinschaft für Kirchliche Zeitgeschichte: Publications

 Between 1958 and 1975 the “Studies on the History of the Struggle between Church and State” were published in a series of 29 volumes plus one index volume.
-The contain e. g. documents on the most significant synods of the Confessing Church, scripts from the time of the church committees (1935–1937) as well as territorial historical or factual monographic displays.
+They contain e. g. documents on the most significant synods of the Confessing Church, scripts from the time of the church committees (1935–1937) as well as territorial historical or factual monographic displays.
 In the “supplement series” released from 1964 onwards, mainly territorial historical accounts of contemporary witnesses were published as well as relevant DDR publications incorporated.